arunoda/meteor-cluster/README.md

 ### Redis

-`meteor-cluster` needs redis to for communicate between nodes.
+`meteor-cluster` uses redis as the communicate channel between nodes.
 It uses pub/sub functionality of redis.
 So you need to have redis-server running.

 If you are new to redis, [read this guide](http://redis.io/topics/quickstart)